petr-kalinin/progtexts2/python_basics_en/3_arrays.rst

     for i in range(len(z)):
         # iterating over "inner" array z[i]
         for j in range(len(z[i])):
-            ...processing element z[i][j]
+            ... # processing element z[i][j]

 Creating a 2D array
 -------------------

-Unexpectedly, a non—trivial operation is the creation of a two-dimensional array of a certain size filled, for example, with zeros.
+Unexpectedly, the creation of a two-dimensional array of a certain size filled, for example, with zeros, is a non—trivial operation.
 As described above, a one-dimensional array of length ``n`` can be created via ``[0] * n``.
 So you may expect that writing ``a = [[0] * m] * n``
 will create a two-dimensional array of size ``n x m``